How to Be Adaptable in Volatile Times

 You have, as we all do, a frame from which we view events.
 Change this frame of mind, mental model or what others refer to as world view and develop an Open Mindset.
-A mind set that is open to look at changes and see how to adapt yourself or your organization to it.
-The more entrenched you are in your mind set, the more closed your mind is.
-With a closed mind, the intelligence and energy is used to reframe the changes to fit the old world view or make it right.
-Nobody wants to be wrong but to be adaptable, one must be at home at being wrong.
-In fact, when one feels right, one must question that so that one does not get entrenched.
+It is a mindset that is open to looking at changes and seeing how to adapt yourself or your organization to it.
+The more entrenched you are in your perspective, the more closed your mind is.
+With a closed mind, intelligence and energy are used to reframe the changes to fit the old world view or make it right.
+Nobody wants to be wrong, but to be adaptable, one must be at home at being wrong.
+When one feels right, one must question that so that one does not get entrenched.

 Tinker, tweak, test out.
 Get out of the stigma of error and fear of failure.
 Welcome change as an improvement.
 Learn new methods, new procedures and techniques.
 Test them out.

-3. Sharpen your observation skills, recognition skills, cognitive skills and learn to draw conclusions from new information.
+3. Sharpen your observation skills, recognition skills, cognitive skills and learn to conclude from the latest information.

-I had a first hand experience of this the other day I was buying a pair of shoes.
-We were out for a walk and only had credit card with us.
-When we passed by a shoe store, the bargains were just too good to let go so we went in.
+I had a first-hand experience of this the other day I was buying a pair of shoes.
+We were out for a walk and only had a credit card with us.
+When we passed by a shoe store, the bargains were just too good to let go, so we went in.
 When we paid, our card did not work.
-I watched, though, and after observing closely how things were done in the other stores, I asked the store lady to try out again and guided her through the process.
+After observing how they do things in the other stores, I watched, though, and asked the store lady to try out again and guided her through the process.
 She was not adaptable.
-Guess who was?
-It worked and I am enjoying my new pair.
+Guess who it was?
+It worked, and I am enjoying my new pair.

 4. Have or develop an open scientific mind.

-A scientific mind questions existing beliefs, theories, practices, seeks answers, patterns and relationships, divergence, facts, information and see how they can be improved to respond to new situations.
+A scientific mind questions existing beliefs, theories, practices, seeks answers, patterns and relationships, divergence, facts, and information and can be improved to respond to new situations.
 Always test out accepted beliefs in your industry.
-You do NOT need to be a scientist but you must keep asking 'WHY".
+You do NOT need to be a scientist, but you must keep asking 'WHY".

 6. Teach yourself to think ahead.

-Practice until you have improved your skill at spotting emerging trends in the media, in fashion, in production..
+Practice until you have improved your skill at spotting emerging trends in the media, fashion, and production.

 7. Develop resourcefulness.

-Challenge yourself to do things given only certain resources.
+Challenge yourself to do things given only specific resources.
 What do you do?
-Show initiative and self reliance.
+Show initiative and self-reliance.
 Look for new ways of doing things more effectively.
-Be comfortable to improvise, adapting or changing as you go ahead
+Be comfortable to improvise, adapting or changing as you go-ahead.

 8. Respond more effectively to challenges and unexpected changes.

 Limit your whine and blame.
 Instil in yourself and your kids that whining is not acceptable.
-Instead of looking for blame, look at what went wrong and how to learn from this so it is not repeated.
+Instead, look at what went wrong and learn from this so you don't do it again.